roobenweb/roobenweb/_posts/figma/2024-02-04-wordpress.markdown

 What I've noticed is that their's a ton of people out there who want to start a website but the moment they go look into one they're bombarded with a ton of offers filled with jargon keywords that just don't make a whole lot of sense to them.
 This usually causes them to just keep day dreaming about the idea and eventually they push it to the back of their mind.

-My goal was to simplify the whole process for them and include some of the main features and benefits.
+My goal was to simplify the whole idea for them and include some of the main features and benefits.

 Each tier has different features and different price points.